kgiszewski/G42.UmbracoGrease-Manual/02 - AppSettings/README.md

 #AppSettings#

-**This has now been internalized and removed from public usage.
+**NOTE for v1: This has been internalized and removed from public usage.
 To keep this functionality, please use another project of mine: https://github.com/kgiszewski/G42.SecureSettings**

 `AppSettings` is a way to have key/value pairs stored in a cache that can be edited in real-time.